bleckfisk/audio-transcoder/README.md

   ### For Production Environment
   - Make sure environment has access to the following environment variables set with correct values.
-    ```AWS_SQS_QUEUE_NAME```: Name of the queue the transcoder should start looking for messages once running. \
+    ```AWS_SQS_QUEUE_NAME```: Name of the queue the transcoder should start looking for messages in once running. \
     ```AWS_SNS_TOPIC_ARN```: ARN of the Topic where the transcoder should publish the status of the executed job. \
     ```AWS_ACCESS_KEY_ID```: Your AWS Access Key ID \
     ```AWS_SECRET_ACCESS_KEY```: Your AWS Secret Access Key \
     ```AWS_DEFAULT_REGION```: The region you want Boto3 to default to as the transcoder doesn't contain any hard coded regions.

     This can be done in a multiple ways depending on how your production environment is set up.
+If you intend to add or edit code to get the transcoder working on your production environment, feel free to fork the repository and make changes accordingly.

     - Boto3 will default to the actual endpoints of AWS if the endpoint variables are unset which means that endpoints shouldn't be needed in production.